 Guin Stokes & Evans attorneys have served as Lead Counsel or in similar leadership positions on behalf of our business clients in a number of antitrust cases across the nation.
-Our cases may involve horizontal price-fixing, monopolization, price discrimination or other anti-competitive conduct, and have involved construction products, pesticides, and misuse of patent litigation to keep competitors out of the market in the pharmaceuticals industry.
+Our cases may involve horizontal price-fixing, monopolization, price discrimination or other anti-competitive conduct and restraints of trade, and have involved construction products, health insurance, commodities, pesticides, and misuse of patent litigation to keep competitors out of the market in the pharmaceuticals industry.
 For more information regarding our antitrust practice, contact David Guin, Charles Watkins or Tammy Stokes.

 Some of our cases have included the following: